ToxSickFPV/VolumetricLawnGenerator/README.md

 ## Downloads

-**To use the software you need a installation of Java JDK 11 or higher.**
+**To use the software you need an installation of Java JDK 11 or higher.**

 Downloads: